raphaelmansuy/tutorials/29_adk_simple_tutorial.md

   - [Next Steps](#next-steps)

-## Why Build AI Agents Now?
+## Why Google ADK?

-Picture this: It's 2019, and a small startup called OpenAI releases something called GPT-2.
-Most developers shrugged it off as "another AI experiment."
-Fast forward to today, and those who dismissed the AI revolution are scrambling to catch up while early adopters are building million-dollar businesses with AI agents.

-### The "Manual Car vs. Auto-Pilot Car" Analogy

-Traditional software is like driving a manual car: you need to know every control, shift gears yourself, and constantly pay attention to the road.
-Building with AI agents using ADK is like switching to an auto-pilot car: you simply tell it your destination in plain language, and it handles the route, traffic, and driving for you—quickly and efficiently.

-**Pro Tip**: The companies winning with AI aren't necessarily the ones with the biggest budgets – they're the ones who moved first and moved fast.
-Don't be the Blockbuster of your industry.
+AI agents are transforming how we build software.
+Instead of writing complex logic for every scenario, you describe what you want in plain language, and the agent figures out how to do it.

+**The key advantage:** ADK provides the infrastructure, tools, and patterns that let you focus on building valuable functionality rather than wrestling with setup and integration challenges.

 ### What Makes Google ADK the Swiss Army Knife of Agent Development

 Google's Agent Development Kit isn't just another AI framework – it's what happens when Google's internal agent-building experience meets the real world's messiness.
-Let me paint you a picture with a story.

-#### The Tale of Two Developers

-Sarah tried to build a customer service agent from scratch using basic LLM APIs.
-Months later, she was still stuck on setup and integration problems.

-Jake used Google ADK.
-In just a few weeks, he launched a working multi-agent system that handled real customer requests and integrated with business tools—saving time and delivering results fast.

-**The difference?** ADK's "batteries-included" approach versus building from first principles.
+#### Core ADK Architecture

+Here's how ADK components work together:

 ```mermaid
 flowchart TB